Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Billing is based on time and resources.
 There is no free tier.

 Only one trigger can be bound to a function at a time.
 The code is stored in a storage bucket which is accessed by CodeBuild to deploy the container registry which is in turn accessed by Cloud Functions alongside the event data.
 Only one concurrent request can be run at a time.
 The results are passed along to a VPC or the public Internet.

+### Cloud Build

+Cloud Build is used for building and deploying services to serverless CI/CD platforms.
+It cannot be used to automate VM creation.
+Google Cloud Deployment Manager is the right tools for application creation from YAML, Python, or Jinja2.

 ## Storage Services